Nursing. It’s almost synonymous with compassion. But there’s so much more to it than that.

 |Application process begins.||October 1|

-If you are a LPN that would like to advance your nursing career consider the LPN Bridge to RN program.
+If you are a LPN that would like to advance your nursing career consider the LPN to ADN Program.

 Nursing Assistant Certificate

 The Nursing Assistant Certificate at Heartland Community College prepares individuals to function as nursing assistants in nursing homes, hospitals and private homes.
 Instruction focuses on basic nursing knowledge and skills required to care for individuals in a manner that respects their dignity.
 Students will learn a variety of skills, which require fine-motor coordination.
 Students must also be physically able to lift and transfer patients safely and correctly.
-Students must be able to lift at least 50 pounds.
+Students must be able to lift, push, and pull a minimum of 50 pounds.

 RN BSN Pathway